tprasadtp/ubuntu-post-install/README.md

 ## Security
 Well, this isn't very secure or meant to be.
 - The script is signed with gpg key id `BA19B5162553B1BF`.
-SHA256 checksums for script are available via
+- You can verify them manually or via `./after-effects --verify`
 - GPG signature of the script is also available at `api/gpg?version="VERSION_NUMBER"`

 ## Supported Distributions